xuankimtran/docs-1/pages/katalon-analytics/docs/sso-settings.md

 > Requirements:
 >
-> You need to subscribe to a Katalon TestOps Enterprise plan.
+> You need to subscribe to Katalon TestOps Enterprise plan.
 To request a trial of Katalon TestOps Enterprise, see [TestOps Trial Plans](https://docs.katalon.com/katalon-analytics/docs/trial-plans.html).

 ## Configure Single Sign-On